cnnarayanchavan/Module_3-JS/README.md

 # ready one tready 2
 # ready 2 ready 3AND SOO ON OG THE GOE
 // last three minutes for the same work of contributatiinn
+// Last 2 mins of contributation and the other thins